jsonvi/userkeys/README.md

 3. Click on "Load Unpacked Extension..."
 4. Select the UserKeys directory.

-The Options page can be reached via the button next to Vimium on the Chrome Extensions page (`chrome://extensions`).
+The Options page can be reached via the button next to UserKeys on the Chrome Extensions page (`chrome://extensions`).

 Todo:
 -----

+ - Monitor UI
  - Customizable Keybindings
  - Viewport Monitor for better navigation experience
  - Customizable Actions